 - Snakes are very helpful.
 The small ones eat harmful bugs and insects.
 The big ones eat rats, mice, gophers, and animals that destroy crops.
 Many kinds of snakes are disappearing completely for various reasons like being killed due to fear or for their skins, while their habitats are being continuously eroded and destroyed by people.

-Snakes are reptiles which are mostly found in tropical regions of the world.
+This bundle contains 10 ready-to-use Snake Worksheets that are perfect for students who want to learn more Snakes which are mostly found in tropical regions of the world.
 The only places that have no snakes are Iceland, Greenland and Antarctica.
 They are cold-blooded reptiles that depend on the heat from their surroundings and the sun to control the temperature of their bodies.
-For more information on snakes, see the list below.